lord/pagelapse/README.md

 Generates time-lapses of websites, with ease.
 Inspirational background music not included.

+For a short write-up of this project, check out [the blog post I wrote about it](http://lord.io/blog/2014/pagelapse).

 ## Installation

 Pagelapse needs phantomjs to take screenshots, so simply run: